Rural Health Education Parnership

 Benefits of RHEP partnership include:

-- Process classes, meetings, or training for continuing education at no charge.
+- Process local classes, meetings, or training for continuing education at no charge to it's partners.

-- Use of the Rural Health Education Center (RHEC), as available, at no charge.
+- Allow usage of the Rural Health Education Center and Health Occupations spaces in the VCTC, as available, at no charge for meetings, trainings, etc.

 To apply to become an RHEP partner, please complete the RHEP Participation Agreement